stleerh/blog2/announcing.md

 I hope this shows some of the exciting possibilities that Network Observability is capable of.
 Getting snapshots of your network with metrics and logs like photographs from a camera is helpful.
-Augmenting it by tracking movements like a full motion video camera raises it to a new level.
-The Network Observability feature is also setting the direction in two other areas.
+Augmenting it by tracking movements like a full motion video camera raises it to a new level so that troubleshooting, providing deeper insights, security, and network planning are all possible.
+Network Observability is also setting the direction in two other areas.

 1. This is OpenShift's first major foray into eBPF technology.
 Expect more to come in this area.